dannguyen/abbyy-finereader-ocr-senate/README.md

 ### Tesseract OCR

 For this test, I used Tesseract [version 3.04.01](https://github.com/tesseract-ocr/tesseract/releases/tag/3.04.01), which was released in February 2016.
-One of the things Tesseract _won't_ do is process GIFs (which is, for whatever reason, the preferred image format of the Senate disclosure database), so you'll need something like ImageMagick.
+One of the things Tesseract _won't_ do is process GIFs (which is, for whatever reason, the preferred image format of the Senate disclosure database), so you'll need something like [ImageMagick](http://www.imagemagick.org/script/index.php).

 And, Tesseract doesn't seem to do automatic orientation detection (or at least I don't know how to invoke it), so you'll have to reorient the image before passing it to Tesseract to OCR.

-The command-line sequence with ImageMagick looks like this:
+The command-line sequence with [ImageMagick](http://www.imagemagick.org/script/index.php) (which provides the `convert` command to do image transformations) looks like this:

 ~~~sh
 $ convert 000602485.gif -rotate 270 000602485.tiff
 $ tesseract 000602485.tiff 000602485-tesseract
 ~~~

-And produces a file named [000602485-tesseract.txt](txt/000602485-tesseract.txt).
-Because Tesseract by default produces a plaintext stream, there is no option to use `pdftotext -layout` on its output (you can, however, configure Tesseract to output HOCR data, which gives you the option of manually determining spatial regions for yourself, which projects [like Jacob Fenton's whatwordwhere aim to do](https://github.com/jsfenfen/whatwordwhere)).
+It produces a file named [000602485-tesseract.txt](txt/000602485-tesseract.txt).
+Because Tesseract, by default, produces a plaintext stream, there is no option to use `pdftotext -layout` on its output (you can, however, configure Tesseract to output HOCR data, which gives you the option of manually determining spatial regions for yourself, which projects [like Jacob Fenton's whatwordwhere aim to do](https://github.com/jsfenfen/whatwordwhere)).

 Here's the text output from Tesseract: